Chinese Indonesians: Geography

 Warung Buncit is name of an area in South Jakarta (also known as Jalan AH Nasution) that took its origin from Chinese Indonesian profile name Bun Tjit.
-Zaenuddin HM wrote in his book 212 Asal-Usul Djakarta Tempo Doeloe that the name was inspired by a warung (local shop) ran by a Chinese Indonesia name Bun Tjit (styled Buncit).
+Zaenuddin HM wrote in his book 212 Asal-Usul Djakarta Tempo Doeloe that the name was inspired by a warung (local shop) ran by a Chinese Indonesia name Boen Tjit (styled Buncit).
 The shop was so famous among the locals that they began to call the area Warung Buncit (lit., Buncit's Shop).
 The area had been known as Warung Buncit ever since.

 Honorifics

 At present, a significant number of Indonesians, irrespective of their ethnic group, frequently use Chinese-derived kinship titles when addressing Chinese Indonesians.
 These titles are typically used colloquially, and are more prevalent in areas with a significant population of Chinese Indonesians, such as Jakarta and Surabaya.

-In everyday situations, one would often hear young Chinese Indonesian men being called koko or kokoh (shortened as ko or koh), derived from the Hokkien koko or Mandarin gēgē (哥哥, elder brother).
+In everyday situations, one would often hear young Chinese Indonesian men being called koko or kokoh (shortened as ko or koh), derived from the Hokkien ko-ko or Mandarin gēgē (哥哥, elder brother).
 On the other hand, young Chinese Indonesian women are typically addressed as cece or cici (shortened as ce or ci), stemming from jiějiě (姐姐, elder sister).
-Occasionally, young Chinese Indonesian men might also be called titi or ti, originating from the word Hokkien tîtî or Mandarin dìdì (弟弟, younger brother), and women may be referred to as meimei or meme, derived from the term mèimei (妹妹, younger sister).
+Occasionally, young Chinese Indonesian men might also be called titi or ti, originating from the word Hokkien tî-tî or Mandarin dìdì (弟弟, younger brother), and women may be referred to as meimei or meme, derived from the term mèimei (妹妹, younger sister).
 However, the latter is infrequently used, especially by strangers, and is typically reserved for Chinese Indonesians addressing a younger family member.
-Other kinship titles may include ai or ayi, derived from the Hokkien aî or Mandarin āyí (阿姨, aunt), used for addressing older women, and susuk (shortened as suk) derived from shūshu (叔叔, uncle), commonly used for addressing older men.
+Other kinship titles may include ai or ayi, derived from the Hokkien a-î or Mandarin āyí (阿姨, aunt), used for addressing older women, and susuk (shortened as suk) derived from shūshu (叔叔, uncle), commonly used for addressing older men.

 This is evident in various platforms, such as the youth organization and pageant for Chinese Indonesians, Koko Cici.
 Additionally, many Chinese Indonesians have incorporated these titles into their social media, as used by popular content creators like, kokobuncit and cecekuliner.